-If you’re an individual, you can take the exams at one of our open enrollment classes across the USA (Alabama, California, Iowa, Pennsylvania & Texas) or at our Bakersfield, California facility.
+If you’re an individual, you can take the exams at one of our open enrollment classes across the USA (Alabama, California, Iowa & Texas) or at our Riverside, California facility.

-If you’re an employer who needs to certify a large group of operators at once, we can either administer the exam at your facility, one of our many open enrollment classes across the USA (Alabama, California, Iowa, Pennsylvania & Texas), or here at our Bakersfield, California crane school, depending on the size of the group
+If you’re an employer who needs to certify a large group of operators at once, we can either administer the exam at your facility, one of our many open enrollment classes across the USA (Alabama, California, Iowa & Texas), or here at our Riverside, California crane school, depending on the size of the group

 Where can I take the practical exam?
 Your website indicated you will come to us.
 Does that mean he can take the test in our yard?

 Yes, we can test on your equipment in your yard if you are scheduling a private class of 6 or more candidates.
 Otherwise, your options include:

 - Any of our open enrollment classes (they’re rotated every 3 months between Alabama, California, Iowa & Texas in order to make them easy to attend)